wsntxxn/AudioCaption/README.md

 # Training

+## Contrastive Audio-text Pre-training
+The first step is audio-text pre-training using contrastive learning.
+The code is in [another repo](https://github.com/wsntxxn/DCASE2022T6_CLAP).
+The pre-trained audio-text retrieval model [checkpoint](https://github.com/wsntxxn/AudioCaption/releases/download/v0.0.2/contrastive_pretrain_cnn14_bertm.pth) is provided for captioning training in the following step.

+## Captioning Training
 The training configuration is written in a YAML file and passed to the training script.
 Examples are in `eg_configs`.

 For example, train a model with Cnn14_Rnn encoder and Transformer decoder on Clotho: